brianmakesthings/inventory_manager/README.md

 `$projectDirectory` is used to refer to where the root of the project located.
 Typically this will be `inventory_manager`

 ### With Docker (Preferred)
-Ensure you have [Docker](https://www.docker.com/).
-Note, at this time MacOS has been untested.
+Ensure you have [Docker](https://www.docker.com/) and that it is running.
+Note, at this time MacOS has been untested please use caution (especially if using ARM-based chips).

 #### For Windows Users Before Proceeding
 Run the following command to clone the project or download the zip.
 This is to ensure that the `entrypoint.sh` is using LF file endings.